Lots of great stuff ... !!

 louis armstrong house & archives= the 'official' archive and museum

-the potomac river jazz club = a non-profit society formed to preserve and promote the playing and appreciation of traditional Dixieland jazz ... lots of info
+potomac river jazz club = a non-profit society formed to preserve and promote the playing and appreciation of traditional Dixieland jazz ... lots of info

 chicago jazz archive = another site packed with links to everywhere in Dixieland Jazz